xelax/presentations/2014-11-scalabay/README.md

 ##Overview of the talk

-* Benefits of the queue-based architecture.
-* Actor computation model.
+* Persistent Queues and the Actor computation model: two great architectures.
-* Listening to behavioral events.
+* Analysis of behavioral events and real time processing.

 Kafka